tom-bjorkholm/edit-cfg-json/edit_textual/README_pypi.md

 person configuring the application knows what a new entry is called.
 A container that can be given nothing gets no `Add` at all and says why below itself instead.

+**The same two controls give a value to a member that holds none**, and take it away again.
+A member its class allows to hold nothing has two states rather than a text in a field: while it holds a value it is an ordinary field offering `Del`, and while it holds nothing its row says so where the value would be, has no field, and offers `Add`.
+A declared place that holds one nested configuration object or none is the same thing one step up, saying which class is missing while it holds none.
+That is what tells an empty text apart from no value at all, in either direction.

 **Beside the class on the row of a nested object is what that object is on its own**: *valid on its own*, or *refused on its own* with the member it was about